openspending/os-cli/README.md

 ### Config

 The `openspending` CLI uses an `.openspendingrc` file to manage various settings related to you, the user.
+Default configuration is stored inside the package.
+User configuration will be merged with default configuration with high priority for user configuration.

 When using the CLI, it will look for an `.openspendingrc` file in one of two places, in order:

 * The current working directory
 * The executing user's $HOME
-* If not found, services that require settings from the config file will fail.

 A config file looks something like this: